Control fallacies, overgeneralization, and global labeling are a few in the list of common cognitive distortions that may lead to negative thinking.

 When you overgeneralize something, you take an isolated negative event and turn it into a never-ending pattern of loss and defeat.

-For example, you speak up at a team meeting, and your suggestions are not included in the project.
+You speak up at a team meeting, and your suggestions are not included in the project.
 You leave the meeting thinking, “I ruined my chances for a promotion.
 I never say the right thing!”

 Overgeneralization can also manifest in your thoughts about the world and its events.

-For example, you’re running late for work, and on your way there, you hit a red light.
+You’re running late for work, and on your way there, you hit a red light.
 You think, “Nothing ever goes my way!”

 Discounting the positive